White Apple keyboard with a bright red key on the left side reading Oops!

 4. Leaving out schools

-If you’ve started to fill out the FAFSA, you might have noticed you can only add 10 schools on the application.
-Once you’ve received your Student Aid Report (SAR) after submitting, you can send all the information to more schools.
-But it’s important to note that any school codes you add will replace one of the school codes already listed.
-Once you make that change, any college removed from the list does not have automatic access to any new information you provide after you removed that college.
-Your information will not be deleted from the college’s system.
+If you’ve started to fill out the FAFSA, you may have noticed that you can add 20 schools to the application.
+These colleges will automatically receive your FAFSA results when they're ready so they can create a financial aid package after you apply and get accepted.
+After submitting the form and receiving your FAFSA Submission Summary (formerly called a Student Aid Report, or SAR), you can send all the information to more schools.
+But it’s important to note that any school codes you add to your FAFSA will replace one of the codes already listed.
+Once you make that change, any college dropped from your list will not have automatic access to any new information you provide after you remove it.
+However, your previous information will not be deleted from the college’s system.

 5. Giving up